EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Structure of Scientific Revolutions.md

 - *“A science that hesitates to forget its founders is lost.”*

-- *A very different approach to this whole network of problems has been developed by Karl R. Popper who denies the existence of any verification procedures at all.
+- *A very different approach to this whole network of problems has been developed by Karl R. Popper, who denies the existence of any verification procedures at all.
 Instead, he emphasizes the importance of falsification, i.e., of the test that, because its outcome is negative, necessitates the rejection of an established theory.*

 - *In the case of the wave theory, one main source of professional conversions was even more dramatic.
 French resistance collapsed suddenly and relatively completely when Fresnel was able to demonstrate the existence of a white spot at the center of the shadow of a circular disk.
 That was an effect that not even he had anticipated but that Poisson, initially one of his opponents, had shown to be a necessary if absurd consequence of Fresnel’s theory.*